MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab01_Canvas_App.md

 ## Task \#2: Modify and theme the newly created app

+In this task, you will customize the header text on each of the three screens for your app (Browse, Detail, and Edit) and change the app theme.

 1. Select the app name **Visits**.

 3. On the right side of the screen, under the Properties tab, update the **Text** control property to **“Bellows College Visits”**.